 The hot springs are located just 4km from Downtown Banff, right next to the gondola for Sulphur Mountain.
 It’s a perfect place to soak up the warm water and relax the muscles after a day of hiking or skiing.
 Banff Upper Hot Springs are open from 10am to 6pm every day.
 Tickets cost $9.25 for adult single entry, $8.00 for youth (3-17).
 Children under 3 can visit for free.

 If you’re looking for a unique way of seeing some of Banff’s top sights, hop onboard one of the Open Top Tour Busses.
 These custom vintage buses have a completely open roof so you can enjoy the spectacular views while hearing from the knowledgeable guides.

 Banff tours include stops at some of the most popular photo ops.
 The guides share fascinating stories about Banff and the characters throughout the area’s history.
 It makes for a good introductory tour to Banff or if you’re hoping for some highlights on a short trip.
-Tickets are CAD $41 per adult and $23 per child.
+Tickets are CAD $42.00 for adult and CAD $24.00 for a child.

 5. Explore Bow River

 Bow River is a beautiful river that runs right through Banff township.
 There are a few ways to explore this turquoise waterway a bit further.

 You can opt for popular canoe trips along the river from where you can get a different perspective of the surrounding landscape.
 You can either rent your own gear or join a guided tour with the Banff Canoe Club.

 If you prefer to stay on dry land, you can try a horse ride tour along the river, where you can spot some wildlife and pass by the historic Cave and Basin.
 There are horse riding tours perfect for beginners or up to more experienced riders.